The Pop-Up Play Shop Conwy

 We found that families need enticing into the shop as many won’t enter on their own.
 Perhaps because they didn’t know what it was or there are concerns about cost.
 However, once they were in, we had great feedback!
 We found it very interesting how children entered and approached the space.
 Some children immediately threw themselves at the large loose parts and set about playing.

-However, the majority of children seemed to need time to get used to the space.
+However, the majority of children seemed to need time to get used to the shop’s space.
 This may be because there are no playwork settings in Conwy and very few playschemes using loose parts so for many children it was their first time seeing loose parts on mass!
 We also reflected that perhaps it was slightly disorientating going shopping and suddenly finding a haven of play!

 It was extremely important to us that the space was accessible and attractive to all ages and we were pleased to draw in young people as well as younger children.
-However, some young people interacted in a way which some of the general public found difficult.
+However, some young people interacted in a way that some of the general public found difficult.
 They were very loud and were keen on very active, rough and tumble play, which was quite often on the edge of chaos if not boiling over the edge!

-Thanks Pop Up Adventure Play for the inspiration and top tips!
+Thanks, Pop Up Adventure Play for the inspiration and top tips!
 We had a great time playing shop and are hoping to repeat it soon!

 If you are thinking of opening your very own Pop-Up Play Shop, grab a copy of our toolkit and get in touch!